• Skip to primary navigation

 Similarly make the remaining kulchas.

-If you want to bake, place the rolled out kulchas on the greased baking tray and bake in a preheated oven for about six to eight minutes.
+You can also bake in OTG.
+Place the rolled out kulchas on the greased baking tray and bake in a preheated oven for about six to eight minutes at 200 C degree.
+This again depends on individual ovens.
+So its best to bake for an initial temperature, check and repeat for rest.

 Brush the hot kulchas with oil and serve immediately.